 NOTE 2—The receiver STA performs the acknowledgementAck procedure on all received frames requiring acknowledgment, even if an MSDU or A-MSDU is carried partly or wholly within the frame and is subsequently discarded due to drop eligibility (see DEI subfield in 9.2.4.5 (QoS Control field)).

+NOTE 3— The rules that specify the contents of BlockAck frames are defined in 10.24 (Block acknowledgment (block ack)).

 10.3.2.10 Block ack procedure